collapsed-stacks/startups/questions/12970/insurance-for-professionals-marketplace-industry-specific-taskrabbit.md

 - tagged: `insurance`, `marketplace`
 - score: 4

-<p>I'm looking into the pricing and availability of insurance against claims that can be brought against a marketplace (think TaskRabbit, UrbanSitter, etc) for crimes and errors committed by the service providers against their clients (members of the public, registered on site). </p>
+I'm looking into the pricing and availability of insurance against claims that can be brought against a marketplace (think TaskRabbit, UrbanSitter, etc) for crimes and errors committed by the service providers against their clients (members of the public, registered on site).

-<p>What are the terms and things to start my research from?
-Any experts to reach out to for consultation? </p>
+What are the terms and things to start my research from?
+Any experts to reach out to for consultation?

-<p>Target Market: US. </p>
+Target Market: US.

 ## No Answers